Frequently Asked Questions

 - Is my adviser graduate faculty in SBN?

-Individuals in graduate faculty status in SBN are listed here, organized by department.
-If your adviser is not listed but feel that they should be, they should request affiliation by submitting a copy of their CV, along with a letter indicating their desire to affiliate with the program and detailing how their educational and research background align with the program goals, including how the work currently being conducted in their lab is an appropriate training environment for an SBN student.
+View a list of faculty members who currently hold graduate faculty in SBN.
+If your adviser is not listed but feels that they should be, they should request affiliation by submitting a copy of their CV, along with a letter indicating their desire to affiliate with the program and detailing how their educational and research background align with the program goals, including how the work currently being conducted in their lab is an appropriate training environment for an SBN student.

 - I took a relevant course, but it isn't listed as an approved elective.
 Can I still get credit for it?